Preparing Wills | Atlanta Wills Lawyer

-A Georgia will is a document which dictates how the properties and assets of a GA resident are to be dispersed after their death.
+A Georgia will is a document that dictates how the properties and assets of a GA resident are to be dispersed after their death.
 The property of the deceased will be distributed according to GA state laws of intestacy unless a will is provided.

 Many Georgians make the mistake of writing out how they want their property and assets to be handled and distributed after their death, without following the state guidelines which are required for a valid will.
 (It is important to note that holographic wills are not valid in Georgia).

-Wills can be simple or complex, depending on the needs of the testator (the one who is declaring their last will and testament), but they must follow Georgia state law in order to avoid intestate distribution of property and assets.
+Wills can be simple or complex, depending on the needs of the testator (the one who is declaring their last will and testament), but they must follow Georgia state law in order to avoid the intestate distribution of property and assets.

 Should Young People Have a Will?

 There is a misconception that wills are only for the elderly.
 Wills can be important for the young as well.
-A couple may decide that a certain amount of the property should go to their children, so that after a contested divorce a future spouse would not be able to take money that would otherwise go to the support or education of the original children.
+A couple may decide that a certain amount of the property should go to their children so that after a contested divorce a future spouse would not be able to take money that would otherwise go to the support or education of the original children.